Joint analysis of anisotropic power spectrum, bispectrum and trispectrum: application to N-body simulations: Methodology

 \subsection{Simulations}

 We measure the statistics of interest from the 8000 realisations of the \textsc{Quijote} N-body simulations suite \cite{Villaescusa-Navarro:2019bje}.
-Such a large number of realisations is necessary to accurately estimate the covariance matrix for the full data-vector including power spectrum, bispectrum and i-trispectrum multipoles.
+Such a large number of realisations is necessary to accurately estimate the covariance matrix for the full data-vector including power spectrum, bispectrum and i-trispectrum multipoles.In this work the largest data-vector considered has 3615 elements.

+In each simulation cubic box of side $L=1\, h^{-1}\textrm{Gpc}$, $512^3$ dark matter particles evolve from the initial conditions at $z=127$ (set using 2LPT \cite{Springel:2002uv,Crocce:2006ve,Scoccimarro:2011pz}) down to $z=0$ through gravitational collapse.
+Our analysis is focused on the snapshot at redshift $z=0.5$.
+In terms of clustering properties, \cite{Villaescusa-Navarro:2019bje} shows an agreement between the power spectra measured from simulations with $512^3$ (fiducial) and $1024^3$ (high-resolution) with differences below the $2\%$ level up to $k=0.7$ $h/\mr{Mpc}$ at $z=0.5$.
+This accuracy shows that the adopted size of the box is well suited to our application which stops at much larger scales.